-Make It Easy for the Customer Recently I wrote about Effortless Customer Service and the concept of predictable consumption.
-Short of a product showing up on my doorstep when I need it, without having to order it and it just being automatically debited from my checking account or credit card, I can’t think of anything […]
+Make It Easy to Do Business with You Recently I wrote about Effortless Customer Service and the concept of predictable consumption.
+Short of a product showing up on my doorstep when I need it, without having to order it and it just being automatically debited from my checking account or credit card, I can’t think […]

 Recently I wrote about Effortless Customer Service and the concept of predictable consumption.
 Short of a product showing up on my doorstep when I need it, without having to order it and it just being automatically debited from my checking account or credit card, I can’t think of anything that would qualify as truly effortless.